-The BIR Nuclear Medicine & Molecular Imaging SIG is a multidisciplinary team of dedicated and passionate nuclear medicine physicians, radionuclide radiologists, radiologists, radiographers clinical scientists/physicists, radiopharmacists, and clinical practitioners.
+The BIR Nuclear Medicine & Molecular Imaging SIG is a multidisciplinary team of dedicated and passionate nuclear medicine physicians, radionuclide radiologists, radiologists, radiographers, technologists, clinical scientists/physicists, radiopharmacists, and other clinical practitioners.

 The SIG promotes and facilitates teaching and research in nuclear medicine and molecular Imaging.
 The committee regularly organises scientific meetings to meet the educational needs of medical imaging professionals (from trainees through to consultants).